Vineland Workers’ Compensation Lawyers

 Do You Have the Right to Choose Your Doctor?

 This answer can be complicated and purely depends on who your employer is.
 An employer has the right to choose the treating physician for any and all medical-related illnesses and injuries.
-Stated under New Jersey law, if the employee refuses the medical provider, the medical bills may not be covered by Workers’ Compensation insurance.
+As stated under New Jersey law, if the employee refuses the medical provider, the medical bills may not be covered by Workers’ Compensation insurance.
 If the employer refuses to provide medical treatment to the injured employee, then the employee has the right to choose the treating physician.

 Unfortunately, it is not uncommon for workers to be denied benefits after filing their initial claim.
 Insurance companies may deny a claim due to an injury deemed not serious enough or because the injury was not work-related.
 When this happens, it is critical to consult an experienced Workers’ Compensation lawyer in New Jersey for help with filing an appeal.
 Other reasons for denial of an initial claim include: